Wildlife Photography Gear – Free Lesson 1: Learn about Gear

 These two lenses cover a huge range, and yet won’t totally break the bank.
 My preference is for Nikon gear for a couple of reasons: 1.)
 Feels better in my hand.
 I like the soft-grip rubber feel of the body, and the size fits my hand better than Canon camera bodies.
 2.)
 I like the menu system better.
 I’m just accustomed to where everything is.

 I know it’s probably in my head, but I am sure I get consistently better images when shooting with my Nikons.
-This camera is not environmentally sealed (waterproof or dustproof), but we have the older Nikon D5100 in the same style, and it has done great in light rain, over and over for five years.
+This camera is not environmentally sealed (waterproof or dustproof), but we have the older Nikon D5100 in the same style, and it has done great in light rain, over and over for more than five years.
 If you’re planning on going out into heavy rain often – a sealed camera will be a good investment.
 The Canon mentioned next, is sealed.

 BUDGET CANON KIT